apepers/DiscoElysiumTwineMacros/README.md

 Note that as the text inside of macros is specified with double-quotes, you will need to escape any double-quotes you wish to appear in the text itself when a character is speaking, ```\"Like so \"```

-Also note that if you want to break up multiple paragraphs with the same speaker, it is unnecessary to set the speaker each time - it will stay whatever it was last set to.
+Also note that if you want to break up multiple paragraphs with the same speaker, it's unnecessary to set the speaker each time - it will stay whatever it was last set to.

 ## PassiveSkill
-The other macro used for dialogue is the PassiveSkill macro, which represents skill checks appearing inside of dialogue.
-It is basically a special kind of SetSpeaker macro that sets your speaker to be a particular skill.
-You follow it up with your usual AddParagraph macro containing the actual text of the skill check.
+The other macro used for dialogue is the ```PassiveSkill``` macro, which represents skill checks appearing inside of dialogue.
+It's basically a special kind of SetSpeaker macro that sets your speaker to be a particular skill.
+You follow it up with your usual ```AddParagraph``` macro containing the actual text of the skill check.
 You can reference any of the defined Disco Elysium skills and it will use an appropriate colour for the text.
-You can add your own skills too - see later in this guide.
+You can add your own skills too - see later in this guide!

 There are two ways to include a passive skill:
 ```